 Despite the cold, frosty winters in northern Utah, Salt Lake Valley offers a plethora of fantastic biking opportunities and boasts a dedicated and supportive cycling community.
 Whether you’re a year-round cyclist or a casual summer rider, bike safety is the most important aspect to consider before riding any time of the year.
-So, before you head out for the open road, here are a few basic bike safety guidelines from the bike accident attorneys at The Utah Advocates.
+So, before you head out for the open road, here are a few basic bike safety guidelines from an experienced bicycle accident lawyer.

 Bike Accident Safety: Inspections and Tune-Ups